svdleer/redrat-proxy/README.md

 - Connect to MySQL running on your host machine
 - Expose port 5000 on localhost, which your host's reverse proxy can forward to

+## Command Management

+### Command Queue

+The RedRat Proxy allows you to queue multiple IR commands for sequential execution:

+- Add commands to the queue from different remotes
+- Set delay intervals between commands
+- Monitor queue status in real-time
+- Clear or modify the queue before execution

+### Command Sequences

+You can create and save sequences of frequently used commands:

+1. Build a sequence by adding multiple commands in order
+2. Save the sequence with a descriptive name
+3. Execute saved sequences with a single click
+4. Edit existing sequences to add/remove commands or adjust timing

+### Command Templates

+Create reusable command templates from your IRDB files:

+1. Import IRDB files containing IR signal patterns
+2. Generate command templates for specific devices
+3. Use templates to quickly add common commands to sequences

+### Command Scheduling

+Schedule commands or sequences to run at specific times:

+- Set one-time execution at a specific date and time
+- Create recurring schedules (daily, weekly, etc.)
+- View and manage all scheduled tasks from the dashboard

+## Monitoring

+The dashboard provides real-time monitoring of:

+- Currently executing commands
+- Command history with status indicators
+- Signal visualization for debugging
+- System health metrics

 ### Reverse Proxy Configuration

 The application is designed to work behind a reverse proxy.
 An example Apache configuration is provided in the `apache/redrat.conf` file, which you can use as a reference for setting up your reverse proxy on the Docker host.

+## IRDB File Management

+The RedRat Proxy includes comprehensive support for IRDB (Infrared Database) files:

+### Importing IRDB Files

+1. Navigate to the IRDB Management section
+2. Upload IRDB files (`.irdb` extension)
+3. The system will process and store the IR signal patterns

+### Using IRDB Files

+Once imported, IRDB files can be used to:

+- Generate command templates for devices
+- Create custom IR commands
+- Map buttons to specific signals
+- Build command sequences using predefined signals

+### Managing IRDB Library

+- View all imported IRDB files
+- Search for specific signals
+- Download or delete IRDB files as needed
+- See which remotes are using specific IRDB files

 ## License